A case-based update of PALS: The 2010 paediatric basic and advanced life-support guidelines

 Principal authors: A Cheng MD; F Bhanji MD

 - Berg MD, Schexnayder SM, Chameides L, et al. Part 13: Pediatric basic life support: 2010 American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
-Circulation 2010;122:S862-75.
+Circulation 2010;122(18 Suppl 3):S862-75.

 - Kleinman ME, Chameides L, Schexnayder SM, et al. Part 14: Pediatric advanced life support: 2010 American Heart Association guidelines for cardiopulmonary resuscitation and emergency cardiovascular care.
-Circulation 2010;122:S876-908.
+Circulation 2010;122(18 Suppl 3):S876-908.

-- Kleinman ME, de Caen AR, Chameides L, et al. Part 10: Pediatric basic and advanced life support: 2010 international consensus on cardiopulmonary resuscitation and emergency cardiovascular care science with treatment recommendations.
-Circulation 2010;122:S466-515.
+- de Caen AR, Maconochie IK, AickinR, et al. Part 6: Pediatric basic life support and pediatric advanced life support: 2015 International consensus on cardiopulmonary resuscitation and emergency cardiovascular care science with treatment recommendations.
+Circulation 2015;132(16 Suppl 1):S177-203.

 Disclaimer: The recommendations in this position statement do not indicate an exclusive course of treatment or procedure to be followed.
 Variations, taking into account individual circumstances, may be appropriate.
 Internet addresses are current at time of publication.